iilab/openmentoring-content/en/topics/tool-91-computer-hygiene/1-computer-hygiene/3-3-learn.md

 ---
-title: Open source software
+title: Use open source software
-source:
 ---
 # Updating software is constantly
 For most small organisations, keeping your paid-for software up to date can be a challenge.
 Sometimes you have to buy new licences, or whole new software suites, which can be a drain on your budget.